Stop the

 WHO WOULD GET PAID?

-Nobody knows, by design.
+Nobody knows.
 No court oversees the process.
 No judge signs off.
 The commission writes its own rules.
+Slush fund style.

 ─── Three-stage claim process ───